Vyral/will-cook/_posts/2025-09-11-behind-the-scenes-of-selling-a-home-in-palm-springs.md

 ---
 layout: post
-title: Behind the Scenes of Selling a Home in Palm Springs
+title: Behind the Scenes of Launching a Listing in the Palm Springs Area
 date: 2025-09-11 07:00:00
 tags:
   - Palm Springs Real Estate